bhrevol/a10sa-script/README.rst

 **Experimental features are not fully tested, use at your own risk.**

-* Control Vorze devices directly via BluetoothLE (tested with CycloneSA, untested for UFOSA, UFO-TW, PistonSA).
+* Control Vorze devices directly via BluetoothLE (tested with CycloneSA, untested for UFOSA, PistonSA).
 * Control linear/funscript devices via `Buttplug Protocol`_ (requires `Intiface Central`_, tested with Handy).

 *Bluetooth functionality requires installation with ``[ble]`` dependencies.*